-2.2 Bulk Soil Characterization
+2.2 Bulk soil characterization

 Soil profiles were sampled by horizon to bedrock where possible and described and classified using standard techniques.
 Soil depth ranged from 30 cm to about 2 m.
-Following air-drying, the samples were sieved to < 2 mm to remove rocks and roots.
-Air-dried samples were homogenized and sub-sampled for physical, chemical, isotopic and mineralogical analyses.
+Following airdrying, the samples were sieved to < 2 mm to remove rocks and roots.
+Air-dried samples were homogenized and subsampled for physical, chemical, isotopic, and mineralogical analyses.
 Bulk density was measured as the mass of oven-dry soil in a core of known volume.
-The amount of clay-sized material (<2 μm size fraction) was determined by the hydrometer method (Soil Survey Staff, 2014).
-The concentration of exchangeable base cations was determined by atomic absorption spectroscopy after extraction with 1M ammonium acetate buffered at pH 7.
+The amount of clay-sized material (<2 $\mu$ m size fraction) was determined by the hydrometer method (Soil Survey Staff, 2014).
+The concentration of exchangeable base cations was determined by atomic absorption spectroscopy after extraction with 1 M ammonium acetate buffered at pH 7.
 Cation exchange capacity (CEC) was determined by extracting the ammonium saturated samples with a 1 M potassium chloride solution and determining ammonium by Lachat autoanalyzer.
-We report CEC corrected for the contribution of organic matter by assuming a contribution of 200 cmol(+) per kg organic C (as measured using an elemental analyser; Soil Survey Staff, 2014).
+We report CEC corrected for the contribution of organic matter by assuming a contribution of 200 cmol(+) per kilogram of organic C (as measured using an elemental analyzer; Soil Survey Staff, 2014).

-SRO minerals (aluminosilicate or Fe oxyhydroxides that are minimally polymerized) were extracted from bulk soils using acid ammonium oxalate (AAO) in the dark (Schwertmann, 1973).
-Iron (Fe(o)) and Al (Al(o)) from the extract were measured by Inductively Coupled Plasma-Optical Emission Spectrometry.
+SRO minerals (aluminosilicate or Fe oxyhydroxides that are minimally polymerized) were extracted from bulk soils using acid ammonium oxalate in the dark (Schwertmann, 1973).
+Iron (Fe(o)) and Al (Al(o)) from the extract were measured by inductively coupled plasma-optical emission spectrometry.
 We also applied a standard dithionite citrate bicarbonate (DCB) extraction and report the Fe concentration in this solution as Fe(d) (Mehra and Jackson, 1960).
-Total crystalline Fe oxyhydroxides are defined as Fe(d) - Fe(o).
-Carbon and nitrogen content were determined by combustion on a Vario Max CN elemental analyser.
-To determine if soils contained pedogenic soil carbonates, inorganic carbon was determined on the residue after dry combustion of bulk samples at 450 °C for 16 h (Steinbeiss et al., 2008) and organic carbon was calculated as the difference between total carbon and inorganic carbon.
-Carbonates were present in the red basalt and two of the dry gabbro profiles; carbonates in upper horizons were mostly present as individual particles (i.e. not coatings) presumably derived from more massive carbonates in a Bc horizon below.
+Total crystalline Fe oxyhydroxides are defined as Fe(d)-Fe(o).
+Carbon and nitrogen (N) content were determined by combustion on a vario MAX cube CN elemental analyzer.
+To determine if soils contained pedogenic soil carbonates, inorganic C was determined on the residue after dry combustion of bulk samples at 450 °C for 16 h (Steinbeiss et al., 2008) and organic C was calculated as the difference between total C and inorganic C. Carbonates were present in the red basalt and two of the arid-zone gabbro profiles; carbonates in upper horizons were mostly present as individual particles (i.e., not coatings) presumably derived from more massive carbonates in a Bk horizon below.